HawkdotDev/forlornknight/README.md

 ## About the Game

 ForlornKnight is set in the decaying remnants of **Camelot**, where time and magic have fractured.
-As the **Nameless Knight**, you uncover your identity, confront ancient spirits, and shape the world through four possible endings — each a reflection of your choices, morality, and sacrifice.
+As the **Nameless Knight**, you uncover your identity, confront ancient spirits, and shape the world through multiple possible endings — each reflecting your choices, morality, and sacrifice.

 ### Core Features

 - **Precision Combat** – Melee-focused, reactive combat with weighty weapons and spellcasting.
 - **Ghosts of Camelot** – Interact with lingering souls, each with their own story and regrets.
-- **Branching Narrative** – Four powerful endings, each representing a different fate for magic, Camelot, and yourself.
+- **Branching Narrative** – Multiple endings, each representing a different fate for magic, Camelot, and yourself.
 - **Regret & Redemption** – A central theme of identity, sacrifice, and the cost of power.
 - **Lore-Driven Exploration** – Unearth relics, solve puzzles, and reveal the buried truths of a ruined kingdom.